aridjayarecipes/cutesrecipes.web.app/content/post/2088-how-to-make-quick-yellow-zarda-sweet-rice.md

 1. Take  Colour full sweet as your require

 This Zarda Sweet Rice is a healthier twist to a traditional recipe, with half the sugar and less fat.
-The word Zarda comes from the Urdu word Zard which means &#34;yellow,&#34; hence why this beautiful bright yellow rice dish has its name.
+The word Zarda comes from the Urdu word Zard which means "yellow," hence why this beautiful bright yellow rice dish has its name.
 It&#39;s a popular dessert in Pakistan, Bangladesh, India, Iran and. &#39;Zarda&#39; happens to be the simplest of desserts, defining the best of joys; a sweet delight served at The yellow zarda is a favoured dessert distributed at Sufi shrines that dot the subcontinent.
 Parboil rice with yellow food colouring and set aside.

 <!--inarticleads2-->